Difference Between Mesothelioma and Adenocarcinoma

 Side effects of treatment are common and can be long-term or temporary.
 Before starting a new treatment, speak to your doctor about what to expect, how to manage certain side effects, and which side effects should be reported immediately.

-Getting a Second Opinion on Mesothelioma vs Adenocarcinoma
+Getting a Second Opinion on Adenocarcinoma vs Mesothelioma

-Because pleural mesothelioma (mesothelioma in the lung lining) and lung adenocarcinoma closely resemble each other, it’s possible to receive a misdiagnosis of either.
+Because lung adenocarcinoma and pleural mesothelioma (cancer of the lung lining, or pleura) closely resemble each other, it’s possible to receive a misdiagnosis of either.
 That’s why it’s critical to see a mesothelioma specialist for a second opinion.

-For more information on seeking a second opinion on your diagnosis, contact Mesothelioma Hope today to speak to our Patient Advocates.
+For more information, contact Mesothelioma Hope today at (866) 608-8933 to speak to our Patient Advocates.